 Safe Harbor Statement under the Private Securities Litigation Reform Act of 1995: Certain statements in this release are forward-looking and thus reflect our current expectations and beliefs with respect to certain current and future events and anticipated financial and operating performance.
 Such forward-looking statements are and will be subject to many risks and uncertainties relating to our operations and business environment that may cause actual results to differ materially from any future results expressed or implied in such forward-looking statements.
 Words such as "expects," "will," "plans," "anticipates," "indicates," "remains," "believes," "estimates," "forecast," "guidance," "outlook," "goals," "targets" and similar expressions are intended to identify forward-looking statements.
 Additionally, forward-looking statements include statements that do not relate solely to historical facts, such as statements which identify uncertainties or trends, discuss the possible future effects of current known trends or uncertainties, or which indicate that the future effects of known trends or uncertainties cannot be predicted, guaranteed or assured.
 All forward-looking statements in this release are based upon information available to us on the date of this release.
-We undertake no obligation to publicly update or
+We undertake no obligation to publicly update or revise any forward-looking statement, whether as a result of new information, future events, changed circumstances or otherwise, except as required by applicable law.
+Our actual results could differ materially from these forward-looking statements due to numerous factors including, without limitation, the following: the duration and spread of the ongoing global COVID-19 pandemic and the outbreak of any other disease or similar public health threat and the impact on our business, results of operations and financial condition; the lenders' ability to accelerate the MileagePlus indebtedness, foreclose upon the

-&lt;sup>1 Excludes special charges, nonoperating special termination benefits and settlement losses and unrealized gains and losses on investments.
+1 Excludes special charges, nonoperating special termination benefits and settlement losses and unrealized gains and losses on investments.
 Reconciliations of non-GAAP financial measures to the most directly comparable GAAP measures are included in the tables accompanying this release.

-&lt;sup>2 Cash burn is defined as: Net cash from operations, less investing and financing activities.
+2 Cash burn is defined as: Net cash from operations, less investing and financing activities.
 Proceeds from the issuance of new debt (excluding expected aircraft financing), government grants associated with the Payroll Support Program of the CARES Act, issuance of new stock, net proceeds from sale of short-term and other investments and changes in restricted cash balances are not included in this figure.

-Reconciliations of non-GAAP financial measures to the most directly comparable GAAP measures are included in the tables accompanying this release.
+3 Reconciliations of non-GAAP financial measures to the most directly comparable GAAP measures are included in the tables accompanying this release.

-Non-cash capital expenditures are not determinable at this time.
+4 Non-cash capital expenditures are not determinable at this time.
 Accordingly, the Company is not providing capital expenditure guidance on a GAAP basis.

-Seat factor is defined as total number of seats filled divided by total number of seats.
+5 Seat factor is defined as total number of seats filled divided by total number of seats.
 This number includes both revenue and non-revenue customers.